Household of Elizabeth II

 The Royal Households of the United Kingdom consist of royal officials and the supporting staff of the British royal family, as well as the Royal Household which supports the Sovereign.
 Each member of the Royal Family who undertakes public duties has their own separate household.

 When Elizabeth II was still a Princess she married Prince Philip, Duke of Edinburgh on 20 November 1947.
 After that marriage they shared the Household of the Duke and Duchess of Edinburgh.

-When she succeeded her father George VI as sovereign of the United Kingdom, she appointed a new household, known as the Household of the Sovereign 1952-2022.
+When she succeeded her father George VI as sovereign of the United Kingdom, she appointed a new household, known as the Household of the Sovereign 1952–2022.

 The Duke of Edinburgh then received a separate household upon his wife's accession, the Household of the Duke of Edinburgh until his death in 2021.

-With the passing of the Queen on 8 September 2022 the Household of the Sovereign passed to her son, the new King Charles III.
+With the passing of the Queen on 8 September 2022 the Household of the Sovereign passed to her son, King Charles III.